Azure/draft-classic/docs/design.md

 Remember: You can always package a Draft-generated chart with `helm package` and load the results up to a chart repository, taking advantage of the existing Helm ecosystem.

-## Other Architectural Considerations

-Instead of a draftd HTTP server, we could spawn a Draft pod "job" (via `draft up`) that runs only when `draft up` is called.
-In that case, the `draft` client would be the main focal point for server-side configuration.
-This has the advantage of requiring fewer resource demands server-side, but might make the client implementation (and security story) significantly more difficult.
-Furthermore, it might make two `draft up` operations between two clients differ (the "Works on My Machine!" problem).

 ## User Personas and Stories